Top 10 JavaScript Array Methods Every Web Developer Must Know

 8. findIndex( )

-The findIndex( ) method is used to find the index for executed function in the array.
-When a function is executed, it tests all the elements once, until it finds the one for which the function is executed.
-It will then return ‘true’.
+The findIndex( ) method is used to find the index for the executed function in the array.
+When a function is executed, it tests all the elements once until it finds the one for which it is executed.
+It will then return 'true'.

-Here is the syntax for findIndex( ) method:
+Here is the syntax for the findIndex( ) method:

 arr.findIndex(callback( element[, index[, array]] )[, thisArg])